(with thanks to Alice Gill and Jeffrey Becom)

 1) Frame style:

 Color: Most Museums and Fine art galleries use Black frames, though silver is showing up more.
-I prefer a luster finish, not shiny.
+For texture, I prefer a luster finish, not shiny.

 2) Frame Size: First you have to decide which drives the frame size, the photograph or the frame.
 Some artists start with standard frame sizes (such as 16×20) and then adjust the matt to fit.